-Each campus has a part-time school nurse and part-time school counselor.
+Each campus has a full-time school nurse and full-time school counselor.
 Parents and students who have physical or mental health concerns may contact the following:

-- The school nurse, Mandi Perry, at 940 459-2231. - The school counselor, Kathy Harvey, at 940 459-2231. - The local public health authority, [Knox County Hospital District], at 940-657-3535.
+- The school nurse, Mandi Perry, at 940 459-2231. - The school counselor, Kathy Harvey, at 940 459-2231. - The local public health authority. - The local mental health authority.